Another Fine Conference

 Bluebells Among the Standing Stones

-I got down on my hands and knees to climb under the electric wire surrounding the space and made my way into the ring despite the tall growth.
-I took my time, circling the ring to consider each stone.
+I made my way into the ring despite the tall growth and took my time, circling the ring to consider each stone.
 I remembered the rough faces, the cool edges, the warm, the tall pillars with tops beyond my reach, the low, the wide entrance between portal stones I could barely touch at once with my outstretched arms, the slanted tops, the rounded, fat, slim, one slant that matched the slant of the sea gap beyond.
 Echoes shimmered.
 Dancing feet pummeling the ground.
 Voices of pleasure, pain, supplication.
 Though left to the wildness of winds and other natural forces the circle still seemed to resonate with a subtle power–maybe more so because of the untamed elements.

 Here lay the heart of my Irish stories.